Thursday 25 January 2018

 Please keep in mind that Facebook, Twitter, Instagram and our web pages (Blog) are set to public by default.
 You can contact us privately via the various message buttons on our pages, or by email to info@meadvocatesireland.com

-• Please take part in any of the surveys or questionnaires we create & publish.
+- Please take part in any of the surveys, questionnaires or open letters we create & publish.

 If you need support or need to contact us for other reasons

-• Please contact us if you suspect you have ME and need support on what to do next, or if you have any other query.
-You can email us at info@meadvocatesireland.com or send a private message via the message button on our facebook page here
+- Please contact us if you suspect you have ME or Severe ME and need support on what to do next, or if you have any other query.
+You can email us at info@meadvocatesireland.com or send a private message via the message button on our facebook page here.

 Thank you for visiting our webpages which function as a supportive information & educational portal